Acorns vs M1 Finance 2026: An Honest Comparison for Real Investors

 M1 Finance Overview

-M1 Finance positioned itself as the middle ground between a robo-advisor and a full brokerage.
+M1 Finance has positioned itself as the "intelligent" middle ground between a robo-advisor and a full brokerage.
 You build custom portfolios called "Pies" — literally pie charts where each slice is a stock or ETF — and M1 automatically rebalances and reinvests dividends.
-Since launching in 2015, it's actually gotten more competitive over time rather than just hiking prices.
-That trajectory says something.
+It launched in 2015, and unlike Acorns, it's actually gotten more competitive over time rather than just more expensive.
+That trajectory matters.

 Key Features

-• Pie Investing: Fully customizable portfolios.
-You can even start with expert-built models and tweak them from there.
+- Pie Investing: Fully customizable portfolios.
+You can even use expert-built model portfolios as starting templates.

-• M1 Borrow: Margin borrowing against your portfolio at competitive rates (seriously risky — be careful with this one).
+- M1 Borrow: Margin borrowing at competitive rates against your portfolio (genuinely risky — use with serious caution).

 Pricing

-The free tier actually works.
-That's genuinely surprising in fintech, and it deserves more attention.
+The free tier is genuinely usable.
+That's actually rare in fintech, and it matters more than people give it credit for.

 Best For: Self-directed investors, dividend investors, anyone building a multi-asset portfolio without paying advisory fees.